mcdemarco/the-new-kitchen-cookbook/quick-bread/cornbread.md

 ## Variants

 The original recipe called for margarine.
 I have never owned a stick of margarine, so I'm guessing I substituted oil for the margarine, but Crisco or coconut oil might also work.
 I may have tried Crisco at some point.
+Applesauce is another popular replacement for butter or oil.

-For a dairy cornbread or corn muffins, I use the white flour, the lower sugar value, the higher salt value, and lactose-free milk.
+For a dairy cornbread or corn muffins, I use white flour, the lower sugar value, the lower oil value, the higher salt value, and lactose-free milk.

+With water, use the higher oil value.

-The original recipe was pan only; I added the muffin variant, probably from the same source as the dairy variant.
+The original recipes were pan only; I added the muffin variant, probably from the same source as the dairy variant.